JAM NOW: Music at mood room

 All Access Articipant Showcase: The [Indexhibit] Series

 The Index Exhibits are an opportunity to get to know more about the inspired ideas, concepts and vision behind some of Arizona’s most inspired talent.
-This annual non-thematic survey is also meant to help grow a sense of shared community by providing a broader platform for the work of All Access Articipants to be seen by collectors, patrons, and art lovers from across the valley.
+This non-thematic survey is also meant to help grow a sense of shared community by providing a broader platform for the work of All Access Articipants to be seen by collectors, patrons, and art lovers from across the valley.

 Clothes For Community